Doctor Doom: 2000s

-At the end of the first chapter of the X-Men event "Endangered Species", Doom is among the various geniuses that Beast contacts to help him reverse the effects of Decimation.
-He spurns Beast, surprisingly admitting that genetics does not number among his talents.
-In Spider-Man: One More Day, Doom was among those that Spider-Man contacts to help save Aunt May.
-Doom also makes Latveria into a refugee camp for the Atlanteans following the destruction of their underwater kingdom as well as becoming allies with Loki in his plot to manipulate his brother into unwittingly release his Asgardian allies.
+At the end of the first chapter of the X-Men event "Endangered Species", Doom is contacted by Beast to help reverse the effects of Decimation but rejects the offer, admitting he lacks talent in genetics.
+In Spider-Man: One More Day, Doom is approached by Spider-Man for help in saving Aunt May.
+Additionally, he transforms Latveria into a refugee camp for Atlanteans after the destruction of their kingdom, and allies with Loki to manipulate his brother into unwittingly releasing his Asgardian allies.

-Doctor Doom later defends Latveria from the Mighty Avengers, following a revelation that it was one of Doom's satellites that carried the 'Venom Virus' released in New York City (which was actually hacked by an enemy of Doom).
-In a battle with Iron Man and the Sentry, the time travel mechanism within his armor overloads, trapping Doctor and his opponents at some point in the past - Doom continues his relationship with Morgan le Fay using his time machine.
-He and Iron Man managed to get back to the present, but Doom has left Iron Man in his exploding castle.
-Despite his helping, Doom ended up falsely incarcerated at The Raft.
+Doctor Doom later defends Latveria against the Mighty Avengers after it is revealed that one of his satellites carried the 'Venom Virus' released in New York City, a result of hacking by one of Doom's enemies.
+During a battle with Iron Man and the Sentry, the time travel mechanism in his armor overloads, trapping them all in the past; Doom continues his relationship with Morgan le Fay using his time machine.
+Although he and Iron Man eventually return to the present, Doom leaves Iron Man in his exploding castle and is falsely incarcerated at The Raft.
+He later escapes the Raft in the "Secret Invasion" storyline, thanks to a virus was uploaded into the prison's systems by the Skrulls.